 Our staff embed High Impact strategies for learners and all classrooms R-7 use visible learning strategies to support student learning outcomes.
 Explicit teaching, differentiation and feedback are all an integral part of our classroom program and structures.

-School has a current student enrolment of 145 students from Reception to Year 7, in 6 classes and has a well-deserved reputation of excellence based on strong and nurturing relationships and rigorous teaching and learning.
+The school has a current student enrolment of 153 students from Reception to Year 7, in 6 classes and has a well-deserved reputation of excellence based on strong and nurturing relationships and rigorous teaching and learning.

 Our friendly and supportive students are welcoming and inclusive and visitors to our school instantly notice the calm and respectful atmosphere and the sense of community.
 We have a strong House and Buddy system – Millers, Marketers and Brewers, which is a strength of the school and promotes the cohesive and nurturing feel we so strongly advocate for.